Boody65/Task10.1_Repo/README.md

 # Task10.1_Repo
-## In the node __Counverter_node__:
+### In the node __Counverter_node__:
-> The python file that Convert the IMU readings from Quaternion to Degree and publish them on a new topic
+> The python file that Convert the IMU readings from Quaternion to Degree and publishes them on a new topic
-> i made it subscribe to the topic called *"/imu"* and after convert quaternion to degrees the node publishs it to topic called *"imu_degrees"*
+> I made it subscribe to the topic called *"/imu"* and after converting quaternion to degrees the node publishes it to the topic called *"imu_degrees"*